andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 ### But this kind of logging is awkward!

-Here, you saw logs from print statements in the application which are called at the same time as the functions.
+Here, you saw logs from print statements in the application, which are called at the same time as the functions.
 This works as a simple way of seeing what is happening in the application, but is not sufficient in a more complex environment, for example in a company which supports many hosts and applications that produces their own logs.
 By gathering logs from the docker containers output we loose a lot of information, even if we enrich these logs as best we can.